 What is the correct depth for attic insulation?

-Since spray foam is applied to the roof-decking and rafters on the attic ceiling, the R-value required is only R-25 or about 7-inches of open cell foam.
+Since spray foam insulation is applied to the roof-decking and rafters on the attic ceiling, the R-value required is only R-25 of open cell foam.
 Why?
-For starters, spray foam is a significantly better performing product, and it is a barrier for all 3-types of heat transfer.
-Plus, with spray foam, you don’t need an extra radiant barrier because spray foam takes care of radiant heat for you.
+For starters, foam is a significantly better performing product, and it is a barrier for all 3-types of heat transfer.
+Plus, with spray insulation, you don’t need an extra radiant barrier because foam is a radiant barrier.

 Which attic insulation material is best for the Austin Texas area?

 This is a very common question.
 The fact is that it depends on how you plan to use the building.
 If you are a production builder and just want to meet code requirements while building the cheapest product, then I have one answer.
-However, if you are the one who is going to own the building for at least 3-years and pay the bills, then there is a significantly different and better option.
-Check out my Insulation Materials Comparison Infographic here.
+However, if you are the one who is going to own the building for at least 3-years and pay utility bill, then there is a significantly different and better option.

 When to add attic insulation?